casparusvl/Artillery-Game/README.md

 ## Tanks dual

-This is a game in the style of the classic Scorched Earth.
+This is a proof of concept for a game in the style of the classic Scorched Earth.
 Both players control an artillery cannon on a randomly generates 2D landscape and can fire grenades at eachother.

 ### How to play: